Car Insurance Edmonton

 How do car insurance claims work in Edmonton?

-- Call 911 if there are any injuries, damage, or you’re blocking a roadway.
-Make sure everyone is okay.
+- Make sure everyone is okay.
+Call 911 if there are any injuries, damage, or you’re blocking a roadway.

 - Make sure you’re somewhere safe (the shoulder of the road or a parking lot).